FuelLabs/sway-standards/standards/src9-metadata-keys/README.md

 ## Images

-The `image` prefix SHALL be used for any image files associated with a singular token.
+The `image` prefix SHALL be used for any image files associated with a singular asset.

 Any image metadata keys SHALL follow the following syntax `image:type` where:
 - The `image` keyword must be prepended to denote this is an image